strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     }}
     />

 2. You will be redirected to the first project creation interface.
-This interface contains 3 steps: choosing a plan, connecting a GitHub repository, and setting up the project.
+This interface contains 3 steps: choosing a plan, connecting a git repository, and setting up the project.

     <ThemedImage
     alt="Strapi Cloud project creation, step 1"